Skip to Main Navigation | Skip to Content

 A workweek is defined by law as 7 consecutive 24-hour periods.

 The University of Central Missouri workweek is Sunday, 12:00:01 a.m. through Saturday, 12:00:00 midnight.

 Supervisors are responsible for planning the work in their units so all duties can be completed by nonexempt employees during the normal work periods.
 However, employees may be required to work overtime when necessary for the efficient conduct of UCM business.

-Option A: Any hours over 40 hours will be compensated at one and one-half times the employee’s regular hourly rate.
+Any hours over 40 hours will be compensated at one and one-half times the employee’s regular base hourly rate of pay.